dtczhl/dtc-google-scholar-helper/README.md

    ​	`<script src="js/jquery-3.2.1.js"></script>`

+   The jQuery version does not matter

 3. Replace the URL to your Google Scholar URL.
-Put following code before `</body>` tag
+Put following code just before the `</body>` ending tag

    ```
    <script>